kubernetes/enhancements/keps/sig-node/1769-memory-manager/README.md

 ### Rollout, Upgrade and Rollback Planning

-_This section must be completed when targeting beta graduation to a release._

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 It is possible that the state file will have inconsistent data during the rollout, because of the kubelet restart, but you can easily to fix it by removing memory manager state file and run kubelet restart.
 It should not affect any running workloads.

 ###### What specific metrics should inform a rollback?

 The pod may fail with the admission error because the kubelet can not provide all resources aligned from the same NUMA node.
 You can see the error message under the pod events.
-  "memory_manager_assignment_errors_total".
+Additionally, the value of metric `memory_manager_pinning_errors_total` is expected to be consistently equal to zero under normal operating conditions; admission rejects will cause the value of this metric to increase.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

 Tested it manually by replacing the kubelet binary on the node with the `Static` memory manager policy, but I failed to find correct procedure how to test upgrade from 1.21 to my custom build with updated kubelet binary.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

-fields of API types, flags, etc.?**
 No.

 ### Monitoring Requirements

 Monitor the metrics
-- "memory_manager_pinning_requests_total"
+- `memory_manager_pinning_requests_total`
-- "memory_manager_assignment_errors_total"
+- `memory_manager_pinning_errors_total`

 ###### How can an operator determine if the feature is in use by workloads?
-  In order for workloads to request exclusive memory allocation, the pod QoS must be "guaranteed".

 The memory manager data will be available under pod resources API.
 When it is configured with the static policy, you will see memory related data during call to the pod resources API List method under the container.

-  In addition, in case the workload is guaranteed, the metric named memory_manager_pinning_requests_total should be incremented.
+In addition, in case the workload is guaranteed, the metric named `memory_manager_pinning_requests_total` should `be incremented.

 ###### How can someone using this feature know that it is working for their instance?